How to Open A Bank Account

 The advantage of opening accounts online is that you can do it at any time, from anywhere.
-However, if you're only comfortable opening accounts in person you can simply show up at the branch during business hours.
+However, if you're only comfortable opening accounts in person, you can show up at the branch during business hours.
 Before you leave the house, be sure to have the following items ready:

-- Identification (government-issued ID like a driver’s license, passport, military ID)
+- Identification (government-issued ID like a driver’s license, passport, or military ID)